GPUOpen-Tools/radeon_gpu_analyzer/README.md

   This will fetch all the dependencies, and generate the makefiles.

-* cd to the auto-generated subfolder Build/Linux/Make/Release (or Debug) and run make.
+* cd to the auto-generated subfolder Build/CMake/linux and run make.

    -=-